dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/client/README.md

-# File: client/*.py
+# File: tps/client/*.py

-Do not change any files in the `client` folder.
+Do not change any files in the `tps/client` folder.
 If you do, it will likely break your program.